bhashvi-singh/lung-cancer-cytokine-immunology/README.md

 Focused on cytokines, chemokines, and immunoregulatory signalling in lung cancer Data was manually extracted and structured using Google Sheets, then imported into R

+# Note
-# This dataset is literature-derived and does not contain patient-level or clinical trial data.
+This dataset is literature-derived and does not contain patient-level or clinical trial data.

 # Methods
 Manual literature screening and annotation